LeetLLM

 Output

-The first window alerts without making an aggregate decision.
-The second sustained window reaches each registered action; an objective sustained error breach triggers rollback while latency and cost cause pause or review.
+One complete window alerts without making an aggregate decision.
+A second sustained window reaches each registered action; an objective sustained error breach triggers rollback while latency and cost cause pause or review.
+In the final window, required cost telemetry is absent, so the result is inconclusive and exposure pauses immediately.

 Multi-armed bandits